 Sophie wanted her wedding styling to be simple and elegant.
 She gravitated heavily towards lots of different styles of lighting to set an intimate mood.

 “They just didn’t suit my body or give me that wow moment.
-I tried on the Nikki and Aubrey from the Wild Hearts collection and really loved the simpler fabric that created more of an elegant and timeless feel.
+I tried on the Nikki and Aubrey and really loved the simpler fabric that created more of an elegant and timeless feel.
 Then my sister and I had simultaneously spotted the Paris gown.
 As soon as I put it on I really did get that ‘feeling’.
 It was simple, elegant and timeless.

 I tried on the Paris gown and instantly felt like myself.
 It completely suited the type of style that I wanted for the whole wedding, which was black tie but obviously a little more relaxed being in the country.
 We played around with the back of the dress to make it a little more modern, and I eventually got all but one of the buttons removed to open the back up.”

 “I would have said get something in the style that you wear all the time and feel comfortable in, but I didn’t do that!
 So now I would say keep searching until you step into something that gives you butterflies.
 It’s probably similar to choosing your husband – don’t settle!”

 “My brother read this from James Kavanaugh at our ceremony, which I think describes love perfectly!

 To love is not to possess, to own or imprison, not to lose one’s self in another.
 Love is to join and separate, to walk alone and together, to find a laughing freedom that lonely isolation does not permit.
 It is finally to be able to be who we really are, no longer clinging in childish dependency nor docilely living separate lives in silence.
 It is to be perfectly one’s self and perfectly joined in permanent commitment to another – and to one’s inner self.”